“Both for Havana’s beauty and decay, it’s very hard to restrain yourself from staring everywhere you go”– Brin Jonathan Butler

 On our first day, we have an opportunity to visit the famous Lizt Alfonso Dance School.
 This school is one of the top dance schools in the world.
 Children start as young as six and hope to make it as a professional.
 The professional dance group has only 49 dancers and danced on 5 continents last year.
 We are invited to a private performance where both the elementary school age group and the older more advanced group perform several dances.
 It is very special to watch them perform just for us.
 They are phenomenal and their dancing and performance is simply breathtaking.

 We join a cooking class in a paladar in Cojimar, the little village of Hemingway’s “The Old Man and the Sea”.
-The chef takes us first to a local herb and vegetable garden and shows us how they have created a completely organic and self-sustainable gardening system.
-We take some of the herbs and vegetables with us and use them for our cooking class.
+The chef takes us first to a local herb and vegetable garden.
+He shows us how they have created a completely organic and self-sustainable gardening system.
+We take some of the herbs and vegetables with us for our cooking class.
 We make tomato-rum lobster and lamb with peppers, onion and garlic.
-We are also shown how to make a real Cuban Mojito, using honey instead of sugar and brown rum instead of white.
+We are also shown how to make a real Cuban Mojito.
+The secret: use honey instead of sugar and brown rum instead of white.

-We explore a wide variety of art: we visit Fusterlandia, the Gaudi like village created by local artist Jose Fuster, and the Fabrica de Arte Cubana (FAC), an old factory turned into an art gallery, bar and music hall, a very unique place and concept.
+We explore a wide variety of art: we visit Fusterlandia, the Gaudi like village created by local artist Jose Fuster.
+One night we go to the Fabrica de Arte Cubana (FAC), an old factory turned into an art gallery, bar and music hall, a very unique place and concept.
 We pay a visit to Hemingway’s estate, Finca Vigia, now turned into a museum.

 We look for and find beautiful street art all over Havana.

 We stroll the little back streets and alleys of old Havana and watch the people, the little markets, the streets stalls and vegetable carts.
-We stumble upon the museum de la farmacia, a beautiful old building founded in 1598 and still operating as a pharmacy today.
+We stumble upon the museum de la farmacia, a beautiful old building founded in 1598.
+It is still operating as a pharmacy today.
 Every street, every corner there is something interesting to explore.